steveseguin/whip/README.md

 This service is written in Node.js, as to be accessible to all-levels of developers; it can be self-hosted or migrated to use with popular cloud worker services.

+### To use

+Install NodeJS and whatever depedencies you need.

+You may need to use SSL certs if not using a CDN that offers SSL tunneling; webRTC typically requires valid SSL.

+To start the script,
+`sudo nodejs whip.js`

+Please do not use the VDO.Ninja TURN servers with your independent projects.
+Deploy your own if needed; you are currently welcome to use them to validate and test your setup however.

 ## PLEASE CONTRIBUTE FIXES / IMPROVEMENTS